avechuch0/telegram-hitbackscammer/README.md

 This option has **the power to delete immediately any message the scammer bot writes in any chat/channel** associated with the malicious bot-token found on the phishing kit, if the attacker has more phishing campaings with other chats/channels created.

-Once you select this option, you will see the message **Listening mode for bot**, and every time a victim types and processes the data on a phishing website associated with the bot-token value, you will see a notification on the shell/screen that the message was deleted.
-The scammer would be fucked up and unable to see what the bot tried to post in the chat/channel.
+Once you select this option, you will see the message **Listening mode for bot**, and every time a victim processes the data on a phishing website associated with the bot-token value, you will see a notification on the shell/screen that the message was deleted.
+The scammer will be fucked up and unable to see what the bot tried to post in the chat/channel.

 ### 6. Leave the channel - (Available for both Public/Private channels)
-This simply unattach/leave the scammer channel where the bot is linked.
-This is a silent annoying way to avoid further posting for bot on the channel, but has 2 disadvantages.
+This simply makes a bot leave the channel used by the scammer/phisher.
+This is a way to avoid further bot's posting on the channel without your actions being noticed.
+This option has 2 disadvantages though:

-1. The scammer/phisher would not be notified about this action, but once he/she checks the list of administrators, they would realize what happened, it's up to them include again the bot or not.
+1. The scammer/phisher would not be notified about this action, but once he/she checks the list of administrators, he/she would realize what happened.
+It's up to them to add again the bot or not to the channel.

-2. **And the most important disadvantage:** </br>
-Once you leave a channel, you won't be able to do anything else on the channel. **This should be your last option/decision due the lack of control once you leave.**
+2. **And the most important disadvantage:** </br> **Once you leave a channel, you won't be able to do anything else there.** So this should be your last option.

 ### 7. Exit
 Just to finish the program.